Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: Conclusion and Discussion

 \section{Conclusion and Discussion}

-Motivated by the interesting aspects of $T\bar{T}$ deformation, we discuss the emission probability of baby universes after applying such an integrable irrelevant deformation.
-We also computed the ERB length growth after $T\bar{T}$ deformation and found interesting results that agree with our previous paper \cite{Bhattacharyya:2023gvg}.
-We also comment and explicitly show the computation of the deformed Kernel, which encodes the non-perturbative corrections.
-Below, we list the main findings of our paper, \begin{enumerate} \item We compute the deformed resolvents and spectral curve and determine the dual matrix model potential for $T\bar{T}$ deformed JT gravity.
+Motivated by the interesting aspects of $T\bar{T}$ deformation, we discuss the emission probability of baby universes (for the good sign of the deformation parameter) after applying such an integrable irrelevant deformation.
+We also computed the ERB length growth after $T\bar{T}$ deformation, taking input from the matrix model, and found an interesting effect of inverse temperature on the growth rate (for the bad sign of the deformation parameter).
+We also briefly comment on the possible connection with the Krylov complexity.
+Also, we have commented on the nature of the matrix model in detail, and also commented on the volume of moduli space (in the Appendix~(\ref{apzb})).
+Below, we summarize our main findings. \begin{enumerate}

+\item We find that the emission of baby universes will change in comparison to the undeformed theory if we turn on the Lorentzian evolution.
+If we set the duration of the Lorentzian evolution $T\to 0$, both the (undeformed theory and deformed theory) theories have the same emission amplitude for the baby universes. \item We compute the deformed resolvents and spectral curve and determine the dual matrix model potential for $T\bar{T}$ deformed JT gravity.
 While finding the matrix potential for our model, we found that even without adding any instanton corrections, the nature of the potential is such that it leads to less oscillation automatically at some specific value of the energy depending on the value of the deformation parameter and this has a deep connection to eigenvalue repulsion leading to the promisingly different behaviour of the SFF or other quantities like ERB growth, which is worth investigating.
 We also comment on the possible connection of Krylov complexity with the growth of the black hole interior.
-For that case, to obtain an analytic handle, we only focused on the early time behavior, leaving the detailed study for the future..
+In that case, to obtain an analytic handle, we only focused on the early time behavior, leaving the detailed study for the future.

-\item The emission probability of baby universes increases, leading to a higher slope and non-linear ramp, as predicted in our earlier paper \cite{Bhattacharyya:2023gvg}.
-One should note that the probability of the emission increases for a good sign of the deformation parameter, i.e. $\lambda<0$, and it is very sensitive to the sign of $\lambda$. \item We calculate the growth rate of the ERB for late times. \textit{Though the classical prediction says that the complexity should increase linearly in time, non-perturbative quantum corrections lead to the saturation of the complexity in JT gravity.
-Interestingly, we found that after applying $T\bar T$ deformation, the saturation becomes faster.
-The volume growth stops earlier than pure JT gravity.}